 - Annoying Younger Sibling: To Safy.

 - Five-Finger Discount: Through magic too.
-Unlimited range.
+Unlimited-range.
 Magic stat based.
-The best thief in the game, but only for a maximum of 20 times (if 5 times the repair staff belonging to Safy is used on the Thief Staff)
+The best thief in the game, but only for a maximum of 20 times (or up to 5 times that if the Repair Staff belonging to Safy is used on the Thief Staff).

 - Swiss Army Weapon: Thief Staff.
 If she has high enough magic, she can steal almost every item in the game.
 In practice, this translates into a weapon that can become another weapon, and a death sentence to Mooks and Bosses alike.
 Stock up Holy Waters and M Up Staves and you're set.